Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 to stop the filament from getting caught on the vertical posts when the print head moves from home (which is at the very top) down to the platform before every print.

+I also rotated the controller 90 degrees.
+I didn't like the cables rubbing against the enclosure side panel and making it tricky to remove/replace the enclosure without having to disconnect all the cables.

 ## Items Used

 * [Snapmaker 2.0 Modular 3-in-1 3D Printer A350T](https://snapmaker.com/snapmaker-2)